pedrokost/cell_tracking_msc_report/slides/PresentationText.md

 Specifically, the initializzation likihoods are equal to 1-max( likelihoods of linking the tracklet to any of the previous tracklets )  and the termination likelihood to 1 - max( of the likelihoods of linking this tracklet to any of the future tracklets ).

 After computing all the likelihoods, we use linear programming to select a subset of hypothesis that maximizes tthe complete log likelihood, subject to the constraint that we cannot select conflicting hypothesis (for example, we cannot say that a tracklet is both false positive and linked to another tracklet).

+NEXT SLIDE -- linking classifier

+The likelihood of linking a pair of tracklets is based on another classifier that learns to link tracks that can be several number of frames apart.
+This classifier is trained based on appearance, spatial and temporal features such as the euclidean distance between the tail of the first tracklet and the head of a following tracklet, the directional difference, the difference in displacement speed, and more...

 So this was a brief overiew of the the cell tracker module.
 First we generate robust tracklets, and the we link these robust tracklets into trajectories.